PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-PSCore6-and-Windows-Modules.md

 The module manifest (since Windows PowerShell 5) may contain a `CompatiblePSEditions` property to indicate if it is compatible with
 Windows PowerShell (value of `Desktop` even on Windows Server) or PowerShell Core (value of `Core`).
 Currently, this property is only documentation and not observed by PowerShell.
-The proposal is to modify PowerShell Core 6.1 to respect this property.
+The proposal is to modify PowerShell Core 6.1 to respect this property for in-box Windows PowerShell modules.

 ### Windows PSModulePath